Nindev/angular5-express-starter/README.md

 `npm run start:dev`: start dev server and client with livereload

 In development the client is not served by Express, but by angular cli!

+Configuration properties can be customized in .env file (dev only).

 ## Production